 San Diego Civic Youth Ballet was founded in 1945 and has been the resident classical ballet school in Balboa Park for over 70 years.
-As of the 2015-2016 fiscal year, the organization continues to provide over 500 students with daily ballet classes, produce 4 major ballet productions for over 20,000 patrons, teach over 600 students offsite through our Outreach Program and continue to operate in good financial health with a dedicated staff of 5 full time and 12 part time employees, with over 200 volunteers.
+The organization continues to provide over 500 students with daily ballet classes, produce 4 major ballet productions for over 20,000 patrons, teach over 600 students offsite through our Outreach Program and continue to operate in good financial health with a dedicated staff of 5 full-time and 12 part-time employees, with over 200 volunteers.
 Through strategic planning, the board and staff prioritized SDCYB’s programming and will be expanding our programs in the subsequent fiscal year.

-San Diego Civic Youth Ballet increased its operating income by 8% in fiscal year 2016.
-This expansion is thanks to increased enrollment in our weekly classes and improved audience attendance for all of our productions.
+San Diego Civic Youth Ballet increased its operating income by 16% in fiscal year 2017.
+This expansion is thanks to annual enrollment increase in our weekly classes and overall development for our programming.

-- $193,500 of this was raised from individuals, foundations, and corporations and $547,265 in earned income from tuition and ticket sales.
+$233,911 of this was raised from individuals, foundations and corporations, and $550,643 in earned income from tuition and ticket sales.

-- Presented free excerpts of The Nutcracker to over 3,500 community members over the course of December Nights in Balboa Park.
+Presented free performance excerpts of The Nutcracker to over 3,500 community members over the course of December Nights in Balboa Park.

-To view and download a PDF of the SDCYB 2015-2016 Annual Report, click here.
+To view and download a PDF of the SDCYB 2016-2017 Annual Report, CLICK HERE.